TravelNotes.org - The Online Guide to Travel.

 Ranthambore National Park, Sariska Tiger Reserve, Bharatpur Bird Sanctuary, Desert National Park, Mount Abu Wildlife Sanctuary, Tal Chappar Blackbuck Sanctuary, and Darrah Wildlife Sanctuary are prime destinations for wildlife tourism in the state of Rajasthan.

-Ranthambore National Park is considered to be one of the best places in India to see royal Bengal tigers in their natural habitat.
-Here you can easily spot the tigers even during the day time.
+Ranthambore National Park is considered to be one of the best places in India to see royal Bengal tigers in their natural habitat, along with leopards, deer, and various bird species.

 Rajasthan Districts